-4.4.2 The Format Sequencer Operation
+The Format Sequencer Operation

 The second major component of the Sector Formatter is the Format Sequencer.
+The Format

-The Format Sequencer controls the processing of serial data across the disk interface.
-The Format Sequencer Operation is controlled by a userwritten program called the Format Sequencer program.
+Sequencer controls the processing of serial data across the disk interface.
+The Format Sequencer Operation is controlled by a user-written program called the Format Sequencer program.
 This program controls the timing relationships between the disk interface output signals.
 It also monitors the disk interface input lines and based on their value it makes decisions to branch to different locations within the Format Sequencer program.
 The Format Sequencer program can be programmed to sequence through such types of operations as sector read, sector write, and sector verify.
 The Format Sequencer can also be programmed for various types of automatic retry algorithms and defect management schemes.

 As the block diagram on the cover page indicates, one of the main components of the Format Sequencer is the Writable Control Store (WCS).
 The Writable Control Store (WCS), used to hold this Format Sequencer program, consists of 124 bytes that are organized as 31 words each four bytes wide.
-Each Writable Control

-Store (WCS) word can be broken down into the following four eight-bit fields: (1) the Next Address Field, (2) the Control Field, (3) the Count Field, and (4) the Data/Branch Field.
+Each Writable Control Store (WCS) word can be broken down into the following four eight-bit fields: (1) the NEXT ADDRESS FIELD, (2) the CONTROL FIELD, (3) the COUNT FIELD, and (4) the DATA/BRANCH FIELD.
 Refer to the description of the Writable Control Store (WCS) fields in Section 9 for details on each of these four fields.
-For details on the other major components of the Format Sequencer, refer to Section 4.4.3.
+For details on the other major components of the Format Sequencer, refer to the section Format Sequencer Components.

 The track layout such as gap lengths, sector size, and sector data fill character can be flexibly defined in the Format Sequencer Writable Control Store (WCS).
+The Format Sequencer also offers other registers that can be used to control the definition of the track format.
+For example, the user can load the CL-SH350 SYNCHRONIZA-TION BYTE PATTERN Register (7CH) to define the synchronization character.

-The Format Sequencer is started by writing a starting address (where the Format Sequencer should start executing at) to the Format Sequencer Start Address Register (79H).
+The Format Sequencer is started by writing a starting address (where the Format Sequencer should start executing at) to the FORMAT SE-QUENCER START ADDRESS Register (79H).
 The user can stop the Format Sequencer by writing the address 1FH to Register 79H.
-Refer to Section 4.4.2.1 for more details on the address flow of the Format Sequencer.
+Refer to the section Format Sequencer Address Flow for more details .

-4.4.2.1 Format Sequencer Address Flow
+Format Sequencer Address Flow

-The starting address (where the Format Sequencer is to begin execution) must be loaded into the Format Sequencer Start Address Register (79H).
+The starting address (where the Format Sequencer is to begin execution) must be loaded into the FORMAT SEQUENCER START AD-DRESS Register (79H).
 A write to Register 79H causes the four bytes at that Writable Control Store (WCS) word to be fetched from the WCS and then written into the Format Sequencer Current Sequencer Word Register.
-The Current Sequencer Word Register is a 32-bit register that consists of the following four eight-bit fields - the Next Address Field (9FH), the Control Field (BFH), the Count Field (DFH), and the Data/Branch Field (FFH).
+The Current Sequencer Word Register is a 32-bit register that consists of the following four eight-bit fields the NEXT ADDRESS FIELD (9FH), the CON-TROL FIELD (BFH), the COUNT FIELD (DFH), and the DATA/BRANCH FIELD (FFH).
 After the Writable Control Store (WCS) word is loaded into the Current Sequencer Word Register, it is executed.
-Consequently, this 32-bit Current Sequencer Word Register controls the current disk operation and the disk interface output signals.
+Consequently, this 32-bit Current Seauencer Word Register controls the current disk operation and the disk interface output signals.

-Each time the Sector Formatter Data path reads or writes an eight-bit byte the count in the Current Sequencer Word Register Count Field is decremented by one.
-When this Count Field decrements past zero (to minus one or underflows), another instruction word is fetched from the Writable Control Store (WCS) and then loaded into the Current Sequencer Word Register.
+Each time the Sector Formatter Data path reads or writes an eight-bit byte the count in the Current Sequencer Word Register COUNT FIELD is decremented by one.
+When this COUNT FIELD decrements past zero (to minus one or underflows), another instruction word is fetched from the Writable Control Store (WCS) and then loaded into the Current Sequencer Word Register.